imjennyli/imjennyli/README.md

 #### What drives you nuts?

+* Having the same meeting over and over again and getting nowhere.
+I love incremental progress.
 * When people aren't considerate of others' time.
 * My own hoarder / clutter tendencies.
 I have a hard time throwing _anything_ away, on the off chance it'll be useful again in 5 years.
 Yes, I tried to read Marie Kondo, and no it did not work.